Orange County Hospitality Alliance

 -

-Independent data comparing STR and hotel rates in Santa Barbara shows that STRs frequently offer lower-cost options — particularly for multi-bedroom stays.
+Independent data comparing STR and hotel rates in Orange County shows that STRs frequently offer lower-cost options — particularly for multi-bedroom stays.

 For working families, extended stays, and longer visits, STRs provide an affordable alternative to traditional lodging.